AC Ajaccio: History

+Takeover by the FLNC-Canal Habituel

+AC Ajaccio, alongside rival club SC Bastia, played a pivotal role in the early period of the "Years of Lead", a period of intense infighting in the 1990s during the Corsican conflict.
+The FLNC-Canal Habituel, the island's second largest guerrilla group at the time behind the rival FLNC-Canal Historique, looking to expand their influence in their stronghold city of Ajaccio, secured the entire management team of AC Ajaccio.
+Alain Orsoni, Michel Moretti, and Antoine Antona became the club's figureheads; all three were high-ranking members of the FLNC-Canal Habituel (in fact, Orsoni was its leader).
+This group of Habituels continued to manage AC Ajaccio well after the dissolution of the FLNC-Canal Habituel in 1997.
+Moretti, who had been president since this acquisition, gave his position to Orsoni in July 2008.
+Orsoni led the group until 2015, and returned to the role of president briefly in 2022.

+Recent history

-On 4 July 2011, Ajaccio signed Mexican goalkeeper Guillermo Ochoa, who would make an impact on the club by being part the their historic XI, and would later be recognized as the greatest player ever to play for Ajaccio.
+On 4 July 2011, Ajaccio signed Mexican goalkeeper Guillermo Ochoa, who would make an impact on the club by being part of their historic XI, and would later be recognized as the greatest player ever to play for Ajaccio.

 In November 2014, Olivier Pantaloni returned for a third spell as manager.
 His team came third in 2017–18, qualifying for the play-offs, where they beat Le Havre in a semi-final marred by violence on and off the pitch, before losing the final to Toulouse.
 The club were denied promotion in 2019–20 when the season was curtailed with ten games remaining due to the coronavirus pandemic; Ajaccio were one point off the top two, who were the only ones to go up as the play-offs could not be contested.
 In the 2021–22 Ligue 2 season, Ajaccio were promoted back to Ligue 1 after finishing second.
 However, with three games in hand, the club were relegated directly back down.

 On 27 June 2024, Ajaccio was administratively relegated to the Championnat National by the Direction Nationale du Contrôle de Gestion (DNCG) due to financial issues.
 They appealed the decision, and on the 11th of July 2024, they were reinstated in Ligue 2 for the 2024–25 season.
 On 24 June 2025, the club was once again provisionally relegated to the Championnat National.
 On 16 July 2025, their administrative relegation was confirmed, and Boulogne was promoted to Ligue 2.
 On 14 August 2025, due to continuing financial issues, Ajaccio was excluded from any national-level competitions for 2025–26 season altogether.
 On 5 September 2025, Ajaccio was confirmed as being placed in the Régional 2, the seventh tier of French football, for the season.

+In April 2026, Ajaccio secured promotion from the Régional 2 to the Régional 1.